Headteacher: Paul Mashinter, Carr Green Lane, Brighouse, West Yorkshire HD6 3LT

 Click on the 'Rock Steady' logo for information and booking details for band lessons on the electric guitar, drums, keyboard or vocals!

 We are very proud of our school ethos, which was recognised by the NSPCC’s Listening Schools Co-ordinator as “wonderful!”.
 We value everyone at the school as individuals and aim to make the school a place where people feel happy, safe and encouraged to achieve their full potential.
-Our pupils consistently attain very high levels and make good progress throughout school.
 Our full school ethos and values statement can be found here.

 CEOP helps children stay safe online.
 Has someone acted inappropriately towards you online, or to a child or young person you know?
 You can report any sort of internet abuse whenever you see these CEOP links - Please ensure your children recognise the 'eye' sympbol and know they can also make a report.